herobd/dessurt/README.md

 * Parse to JSON: `json>`
 * Parse to JSON, starting from: `json~JSON": "to start from"}`
 * Link down/up (just replace "down" with "up"):  `linkdown-both~text of element` or `linkdown-box~` or `linkdown-text~text of element`

+### qa_eval.py

+For evaluating Dessurt on datasets other than FUNSD and NAF.
+It takes many of the same arguments as new_eval.py, but also requires the (different) '-d' argument specifying the dataset (so you can easily evaluate a model on dataset it wasn't trained on).
+However, this has no drawing capabilities (hence the '-d' is different).

+Usage: `python qa_eval.py -c CHECKPOINT.pth -d DATASETNAME [-g GPU#]  [-T (do test set)] [-a THINGSTOADD]

+### Evaluating on FUNSD and NAF

+To evaluate the FUNSD/NAF datasets we use three scripts

+`funsd_eval_json.py`/`naf_eval_json.py` generates the output JSON and produces the Entity Fm and Relationship Fm.
+`get_GAnTED_for_Dessurt.py` produces the GAnTED score.

+Usage:

+`python funsd_eval_json.py -c the/checkpoint.pth [-T (do testset) -g GPU# -w the/predictions.json -E entityMatchThresh-default0.6 -L linkMatchThresh-default0.6 -b doBeamSearchWithThisNumberBeams)`  (the same usage for `naf_eval_json.py`]

+`python get_GAnTED_for_Dessurt.py -p the/predictions.json -d FUNSD/NAF (dataset name) [-T (do testset) -P doParallelThisManyThreads -2 (run twice) -s (shuffle order before)]

 ## I want to fine-tune Dessurt on my own data